Manga: The Curious World of Japanese Comics

 The word “kodomo” (子供) means “children,” and Muke (向け) means “for.”
 So Kodomuke manga or 子供向け 漫画 means “manga for children.”

-As the name suggests, Kodomomuke manga is aimed primarily at young children, typically from preschool to early elementary school age.
+As the name suggests, Kodomomuke manga is primarily for young children, typically from preschool to early elementary school age.

 These stories often focus on simple themes like friendship, teamwork, and moral lessons, with easy-to-understand language designed to entertain and educate young readers.